What should I charge?

 At this point Jane needs to charge her clients £3.27 per hour.

 Of course there are so many other costs to take into consideration.
-Jane needs to advertise otherwise she will not get any work at all, so she agrees to put an advert in the local Herald at a cost of £10 per week, making a total cost of £520 for the year or an increase on her chargeable hourly rate of £0.27.
+Jane needs to advertise otherwise she will not get any work at all, so she agrees to put an advert in the local paper at a cost of £10 per week, making a total cost of £520 for the year or an increase on her chargeable hourly rate of £0.27.
 Car Tax and insurance come to £850 per year or an overhead cost of £0.44 per hour.

 This brings the total that Jane needs to charge herself out to £3.71 but by adding vehicle servicing and sundry vehicle charges of £900 per year this hourly figure that Jane needs to charge (£0.46per hour) has risen to £4.17.